iamosamakamal/US-Census-Data/README.md

 Some insights from US census data in 2015, 1 map for the population density in each state and 1 map for income, poverty percentage and unemployment percentage in each state.

-There's also 2 pie charts, one for the races percentages and one for the jobs distributions.
+There are also 2 pie charts, one for the races percentages and one for the jobs distributions.

 Finally, there's a comparison for gender in each state.